 Disrespectful or Disruptive Speech or Conduct (see Board policy AC if illegal harassment or discrimination is involved) - Verbal, written, pictorial or symbolic language or gesture that is directed at any person that is in violation of district policy or is otherwise rude, vulgar, defiant, considered inappropriate in educational settings or that materially and substantially disrupts classroom work, school activities or school functions, including talking in class when told not to do so.
-Students will not be disciplined for speech in suspension/alternate suspension program (ASP).
+Students will not be disciplined for speech in situations where it is protected by law.